Full Time/Flexible working considered

 Opportunity and selection criteria

-On the basis of this Tree of Life would seek Faculty with research interests in any (or a combination) of the following:
+Human Genetics seeks a GL3 Faculty member with research interests in any (or a combination) of the following:

-Candidates will be considered across the three different Faculty levels and in assessing the best qualified applicants, we will focus on scientific achievement, experience, leadership and personal suitability in line with our core behavioural competencies; collaboration, communication, leadership, integrity, results-driven, and innovation.
+We strongly encourage potential applicants to interpret this description broadly.
+We will focus on scientific achievement, experience, leadership and personal suitability in line with our core behavioural competencies: collaboration, communication, leadership, integrity, results-driven, and innovation.

 About the Institute